jayunit100/website/docs/install-config/harbor-ha-helm.md

 - High available ingress controller (Harbor does not manage the external endpoint)
 - High available PostgreSQL database (Harbor does not handle the deployment of HA of database)
 - High available Redis (Harbor does not handle the deployment of HA of Redis)
-- PVC that can be shared across nodes or external object storage
+- A PVC provisioner running in your cluster, which can be shared across nodes or external object storage

 ## Architecture